liy/Mosaic/README.md

 ## Spawn System
 Pickup spawn, NPC spawn.

+At the moment, this spawn is based Component.

 ## Loot System part 1
 Naive loot system, can be just hard coded